East Bay Express: History

 On 17 May 2007, Village Voice Media announced the Express was being bought by then-editor Stephen Buel and a group of investors including Hal Brody.
 Jody Colley became publisher that year, and then Jay Youngdahl acquired majority control of the paper in August 2010.
 In December 2010, co-editors Robert Gammon and Kathleen Richards took over for Stephen Buel.

 In 2010, Express reported on the election of Jean Quan as mayor of Oakland; Quan defeated ex-state Senator Don Perata.
 During the decade, the paper also covered the rise of progressives in Richmond, the tenure of Mayor Tom Bates in Berkeley, the growth of Oakland's food scene and the election of Libby Schaaf as mayor of Oakland.
 In 2014, Robert Gammon became sole editor of the paper when Kathleen Richards moved to Seattle to serve as editor of The Stranger.
 Nick Miller came to the Express as editor in 2016.

 In 2017, Telegraph Media, owned by Stephen Buel and Judith Gallman, acquired the Express.
 Kathleen Richards returned as editor-in-chief and Buel, who had been editor from 2001 to 2010, became publisher.
-Buel resigned this role in 2018 after admitting to taking down several blog posts about race issues in music that he disagreed with and using a racial slur in a related editorial meeting.
+Buel resigned this role in 2018 after a dispute with writers about removed blog posts about race issues in music.
 Gammon then took on the role of publisher of the Express, and became editor again later in the year as well when Richards left, while Buel and Gallman remained majority owners.

-In early 2019, following a court ruling against the Express in a lawsuit and in the midst of Buel and Gallman's ongoing efforts to sell their publications, management laid off six employees (including most of the editorial staff and full-time staff writers), at which point Buel again took on the role of publisher.
+In early 2019, following a court ruling against the Express in a lawsuit and in the midst of Buel and Gallman's ongoing efforts to sell their publications, management laid off six employees (including most of the editorial staff), at which point Buel again took on the role of publisher.
 Less than a month later, Gammon left the paper to take a position in the office of California State Senator Nancy Skinner.

 In March 2020, the Express was sold to Weeklys, a 17-title regional media group that includes the North Bay Bohemian, the Pacific Sun, Santa Cruz’s Good Times, and Metro Silicon Valley.